 - a.
 Was our baseline analysis of the context and situation, issue, or need correct?
 Has it changed?
 What are the external factors that influence this that are relevant to our work? - b.
 Were the inputs, resources, and capacities available and being used as planned?
 What were the strengths and weaknesses of the process? - c.
 Were all of the right participants appropriately involved?
 Who did the program serve (disaggregating the different groups)?
 Are we reaching the right wider beneficiaries, beyond the immediate participants in the SPH intervention?
 What factors are affecting people's involvement or uptake? - d.
 Did we take the actions and implement the processes we said we would?
 What was actually implemented?
 What were the gaps between the plan and the reality?
 What worked well?
 What could be improved?
 What have we learned about these actions?
 What assumptions were not correct or should be reviewed?
 What does this imply for future actions? - e.
 What outputs were achieved?
 What were the gaps between the plan and the reality?
 What worked well? - f.
 What outcomes were achieved?
 What differences did the intervention make in the short, medium, and long term?
 How do people perceive the outcomes?
 How sustainable are these changes?
-What unintended/ unexpected positive and negative changes took place? - Pisabled Peop cople get sick No, we never have any of th coming into the clinic REFUL OF BIAS THAT LEADS TO THE WRONG CONCLUSIONS
+What unintended/ unexpected positive and negative changes took place? - Disabled people?
+No, we never have any of them coming into the clinic